 Sarah has been using these for almost 1 year now and they help keep my hands from getting sore.
 Just Not Sports also use them for weightlifting and they work great for both tasks.

-Sarah Nguyen often wear a watch when cycling and these gloves have a feature that I really appreciate, which is the short cuffs.
+Sarah Nguyen often wears a watch when cycling and these gloves have a feature that I really appreciate, which is the short cuffs.
 While other gloves will hit the buttons of my watch whenever my wrists are bent, these GEARONIC TMs do not.

 Just Not Sport has sweaty hands so gloves with thick materials are out of the question for me.
 That is why Just Gloves love these gloves even more.
 They provide decent cushion yet they stay thin and cool most of the time.